 Back in December 2015, Venus, Ethan, and I left our jobs to build Saleswhale full-time.
-We worked out of a co-working space (Found8), where we shared one seat, the Wifi password, and keycard access.
+We worked out of Starbucks, where we had to nurse a single cup of coffee as long as possible to avoid being chased away.

 We have come a long way since then.

 We graduated from Y Combinator in 2016.
 Raised US$1.2 million in seed funding.
 Shipped a kick-ass product.
 Worked with over 145 teams from mid-market and Fortune 500 companies.
 Grew revenues 24.1x in 2018.
 Our AI sales assistants have also engaged in 1,100,000 conversations to date, and collected 300,000 data points.